 Kathryn Bird is a labour, employment and human rights lawyer in Hicks Morley’s Toronto office.
-She regularly advises employers, social service providers, school boards and municipalities regarding issues arising from the employment relationship in the workplace or the provision of services to the public.
-Kathryn also regularly advises school boards, colleges and universities about the provision of educational services to students with exceptional needs.
+She regularly advises public- and private-sector employers, social-service providers and municipalities regarding issues arising from employment relationships and the provision of services to the public.
+Kathryn appears as counsel before the Human Rights Tribunal of Ontario, labour arbitrators and all levels of court.

 Memberships & Affiliations

 Human Rights Tribunal (Child and Youth Division) Practice Advisory Committee – Member

 Ontario Bar Association – Member (Education Law, Labour and Employment Law, and Women Lawyers Forum sections)